 The process of informed consent gives patients the information they need to decide if they want to participate in a clinical trial.
 In the informed consent process, a doctor or clinical trials nurse will explain the purpose of the study, the tests and procedures involved, and the possible risks and benefits.
 During the informed consent process, you are encouraged to ask questions to be sure you understand all aspects of participation in the clinical trial.
 If you agree to participate, you will be asked to sign an informed consent document.
 You also may be asked to sign a new consent form as new benefits, risks, or side effects are discovered.

 Are there trials close to home?

-As a member of the Midwest Cancer Alliance, in conjunction with the University of Kansas, Tammy Walker Cancer Center now has a greater opportunity to offer trials to you, closer to home in Salina.
+As a member of the Masonic Cancer Alliance, in conjunction with the University of Kansas, Tammy Walker Cancer Center now has a greater opportunity to offer trials to you, closer to home in Salina.
 For Melanie Leepers, clinical trials nurse and your physician, the patient's well-being is a primary concern throughout the research process.
 The research nurse is the person who advocates for patients as they go through their research experience.

 How can I get more information about clinical trials?

 If you have questions or are interested in clinical trials, contact Melanie Leepers, clinical trials nurse for Tammy Walker Cancer Center at Salina Regional Health Center.
 Or, talk to your doctor to find out if a clinical trial is right for you.

 The following organizations provide general information about clinical trials: